dhis2/dhis2-android-sdk/docs/content/developer/sms.md

 - Specify the data to submit and get the compress message.
 This means to call a method like `compress*()`.
 - Send the message using an external app.
-- Optionally mark as SENT_BY_SMS if you know the message has been sent.
+- Optionally mark as SENT_VIA_SMS if you know the message has been sent.
 - Optionally check for confirmation SMS.

 As an example, sending a tracker event will be like: